-ESP8266 gaming (and more) platform with Wi-Fi and a port for I2C peripheralsDesigned by davedarko, Ships from Germany
+ESP8266 gaming (and more) platform with Wi-Fi and a port for I2C peripheralsDesigned by davedarko in Germany

 Hey :) if you see something that you like and it's out of stock or you want more than is in stock - please feel free to contact me!

 What is it?
 THIS IS NOT AN EMULATOR THERE ARE NO GAMES FOR THIS IT HAS NO SOUND A portable ESP8266 hardware platform with 4MB flash, that allows you to create and play games, log data from sensor...Read More…